SamPatt/onionshare-scripts/README.md

 [OnionShare](https://github.com/micahflee/onionshare) is an amazing tool that allows people to send and receive files - and even host websites - over the Tor network.

 # Who needs these scripts?

+*Version 2.3 of Onionshare fixed the dependency issue and introduced onionshare-cli, making these scripts unnecessary.*

 I discovered two issues when using OnionShare myself.
 The first is that there are dependency problems when installing on Ubuntu.
 This is a [known issue](https://github.com/micahflee/onionshare/issues/1052), and the [official workaround](https://github.com/micahflee/onionshare/wiki/How-Do-I-Install-Onionshare#problem-installing-due-to-python3-flask-httpauth-package-dependency) requires cloning the git repo, creating a python virtual environment, and installing the requirements via pip.
 A script makes this process simpler.